If you want to send 1 million cold emails a month, here's what you need.

 - No external inboxes needed

-Best for: Short-term blasts, proof of concept, or if you truly never want to touch warmup.
+Best for: Short-term blasts, proof of concept, or if you want all your volume on pre-warmed IPs.

 Option 2: The Rotation Strategy (Recommended)